 The Immigrant Youth Project

-The Immigrant Youth Project is a collaborative research study supported by the National Science Foundation and conducted by researchers at the University of South Florida and the Cisneros Hispanic Leadership Institute at the George Washington University.
+The Immigrant Youth Project was a collaborative research study supported by the National Science Foundation and conducted by researchers at the University of South Florida and the Cisneros Institute at the George Washington University.
+The study collected stories about the experiences of immigrant young adults living in Florida to understand their social and emotional well-being.

 University of South Florida